ibrahimsaidhi/Monopoly/README.md

 ### Features
 •	Boards are initialized using an XML file, therefore anyone can add a custom version of their preference via XML

-•	This game features artifically intelligent player(s).
+•	This game features artificially intelligent player(s).
 The AI player makes decisions based on predetermined outcomes

 •	An instance of a game can be saved, it is saved to a text file called *gamefile.txt* (click *Load Game* upon a new game instance to reload the saved instance)